Lead UX Designer

 This is the part where I talk about myself.

-I’ve always been drawn to the things most people never notice: the logic under the surface, the patterns that quietly guide you, the hidden decisions that make something feel “right” without announcing themselves.
-In another life, that meant memorizing art-movement timelines and happily losing afternoons in dusty archives.
+I have always been drawn to the things most people never notice: the logic under the surface, the patterns that quietly guide you, the hidden decisions that make something feel “right” without announcing themselves.
+In another life, that meant memorizing art movement timelines and happily losing afternoons in dusty archives.

-Now it means designing digital experiences that don’t make you think twice, in the good way.
+Now it means designing digital experiences that do not make you think twice.
 I care about the details a lot.
 The sort of lot you only notice when something feels unusually smooth.
 I like taking complex systems and giving them a shape people can actually move through.
-I like when a journey feels intuitive because every layer, the taxonomy, the content, the interface, is in conversation with the next.
+I like when a journey feels intuitive because every layer is in conversation with the next.

-If something feels polished, it’s because I fussed over it until it could stand on its own.
+If something feels polished, it is because I fussed over it until it could stand on its own.

 UX opinions I will defend, politely: